awangga/mail2skype/README.md

  5. Open main.py edit #change to your gmail account and password

 Run :
+ 1. Open and Login to your skype client apps
+ 2. Open terminal and navigate to mail2skype directory
- 1. python2.6 main.py if you run in 64 bit use : arch -i386 python2.6 main.py
+ 3.	run command : python2.6 main.py ,if you run in 64 bit use : arch -i386 python2.6 main.py
- 2. add it to your crontab for running per minutes
- 3. please keep Skype Client running and login in.
+ 4. please keep Skype Client running and login in, beside terminal.

 Library :
  * https://github.com/awahlig/skype4py